 Priority unsecured claims are claims that are not secured by collateral but that have priority over other debts under federal law.
 These debts have priority typically for public policy reasons -- that is, the well-being of the public depends upon these debts being paid.
 Priority unsecured debts in a personal bankruptcy case might include child support, spousal support, and any other domestic support obligations; certain income taxes; and any amount you owe if you caused the death or serious injury of another person because you were driving while intoxicated.

 Priority unsecured debts are non-dischargeable, which means that any amounts that do not get paid in your bankruptcy are still outstanding.
-The bankruptcy does not wipe out your obligation on priority unsecured debts unless they are paid in full through the case.
+Bankruptcy does not wipe out your obligation on priority unsecured debts unless they are paid in full through the case.

 General unsecured claims are claims that have no priority and are not backed by a security interest in property.
 General unsecured debts include credit card debts, student loans, personal loans, some utilities and medical bills.
 General unsecured claims have the lowest priority of all claims.
 After the bankruptcy estate pays administrative expenses, priority unsecured claims and secured claims, general unsecured creditors will receive a pro rata distribution of the remaining funds.